The rise of rapid reviews

 The journal Systematic Reviews recently featured an editorial ‘All in the Family: systematic reviews, rapid reviews, scoping reviews, realist reviews, and more’.
 In the article they report “It is our view that all of these new forms of reviews are related to systematic reviews, similar to the way that different biological Species within the same Family are related to each other.”
 Tantalisingly, they later raise the issue of the extinction of some methods.
 Is it a given that systematic reviews, as we know them, deserve to survive?

 For many years, systematic reviews have been relatively free from evolutionary pressure.
 The majority of changes have been internally driven, frequently relating to improving the methodological rigour of the product.
 But this focus on rigour has often been made in isolation of the ensuing effects on cost and timeliness.
 The reality is that systematic reviews are costly interventions, typically take over a year to produce and are, frankly, boring.

-Rapid reviews fill an evolutionary gap long vacated by traditional systematic reviews; meeting the dual requirements of speed and low-cost.
-If a review is needed in a month and on a modest budget, a systematic review isn’t worth considering.
+Rapid reviews fill an evolutionary gap long vacated by traditional systematic reviews; meeting the dual requirements of speed and low cost.
+If a review is needed within a month and on a modest budget, a systematic review isn’t worth considering.
 The scenario of the need for a rapid and low-cost evidence synthesis is hardly atypical and it’s a result of this that rapid reviews are on the rise.

 Author: Jon Brassey

 Jon Brassey is the founder and director of the EBM search engine the Trip Database.
 In addition to this he works as lead for knowledge mobilisation at Public Health Wales, is an honorary fellow at the Centre for Evidence-Based Medicine, Oxford, and recently started the Rapid-Reviews.info website.